-Students in grades 8-12 gather in St. Paul at the State Capitol to discuss and debate the important issues facing their communities, experience first-hand how government functions, and use their voice to respectfully advocate for issues that are important to them.
+Students in grades 8-12 gather in Minneapolis/St. Paul at the State Capitol to discuss and debate the important issues facing their communities, experience first-hand how government functions, and use their voice to respectfully advocate for issues that are important to them.

 A working replica of the UN that is led by students who take on the role of diplomat from another country for three days, forming alliances, learning about issues, and meeting new friends from all over the state.

 A structured, content-neutral discussion protocol that helps students reflect on and speak from their own experience, listen carefully to classmates, and ask questions of genuine interest to deepen empathy and understanding.

 K-12 students cast their vote on Election Day at a “polling place” in their school building, offering an authentic and real-world voting experience for young people across Minnesota.

 Serve as an election judge and GET PAID to learn more about the election process and to provide a great service to the community.

 "National Youth in Government" where Minnesota and Wisconsin students meet with 600 of their counterparts from around the nation to debate national and international issues.